 Check prices and availability for Der kleine Globetrotter here.

 As the Christmas market in Monschau is very popular, hotels might be full during the weekends.
-Another idea would be to stay in the nearby Höfen and go to Monschau by shuttle bus (see above section for more info).
+Another idea would be to stay in the nearby Höfen and go to Monschau by the shuttle bus (see above section for more info).

 Höfener Wirtshaus – a simple hotel with parking which is handy if you are going by car to Monschau.